 Recommended for: eBay sellers and other online traders

 Relatively smaller than others on the list, Inventory Source provides access to over 4000 suppliers.
-However, most of Inventory Source’s suppliers have extensive product catalogs—its US direct service offers 200,000 products from top USA suppliers alone.
+However, most of Inventory Source’s vendors have extensive product catalogs—its US direct service offers 200,000 products from top USA suppliers alone.

 The products span 29 categories, including wholesale clothing, electronics, books, sporting goods, and pet supplies.
+It would be a great source for finding the best wholesale clothing vendors.

 It’s completely free to browse the directory, look at all the different suppliers and check out their products.